 Growing up I've been exposed to a variety of unrelated fields.
 From nuclear submarines and creation of largest airplanes in the world, to symphony, cooking, and everything in-between.
 The result is a very generalist, hands-on approach to problem solving.

 I was born in Kiev, Ukraine, where I spent a better half of my childhood.
-Then we moved to Canada (Toronto, Edmonton, Vancouver), where I spent the other half of my life, up until when I started a family and decided to move to San Francisco Bay.
+Then our family migrated to Canada (Toronto, Edmonton, Vancouver), where I spent the other half of my life, up until when I started a family of my own and decided to move to the San Francisco Bay.

 My work has been studied by neuroscientists in Germany, featured in design books from Singapore, and taught in Canadian universities, and in general, is used by millions of people on daily basis.